 Being in the hotel business is tough.
-Just when you think that you have the secret to success, you find out that all of your competitors have been doing it for months.
-There are so many new ways to get customers to your business, but good old fashioned marketing principles always seem to do the trick.
+When you think that you have the secret to success, you find out that all of your competitors have been doing it for months.
+There are so many new ways to get customers to your business, but ethical old fashioned marketing principles always seem to do the trick.

 You might be saying, “If it was this easy, then why isn’t everyone using these techniques?”
 Well, the answer is that they have not transitioned from the 4 P’s to the 3 I’s.
 Let me explain what I mean.